List of highest points in London

 This is a list of the highest natural points within the 1569 km2 area of Greater London, England.
 The list includes all 21 peaks at least 100 metres high.

 One is an isolated hill, at Harrow on the Hill – the other 20 summits are clustered on six ridges (escarpments) in London, four of which extend beyond London and are named: Blackheath Ridge, one of the North Weald Ridges, the North Downs ridge and the Grim's Ditch ridge.

 The highest point of land, the 245 m Westerham Heights, was also higher than any man-made structure in London until 2012, when the 309 m tall Shard London Bridge was completed.
-A further claimant to being the highest point in London is the top of Crystal Palace transmitting station.
+The highest point in London is the top of Crystal Palace transmitting station.
 This 219 m tall structure stands upon a rise that is itself 109 m high, a combined height of 328 m.